Our Children

 4. Sani

-Sani was born in Dhading but was orphaned when she was only four.
-So Aishworya has been her home for many years.
-Sani’s very good in school, likes to play badminton, and wants to be a social worker when she’s older so she can help people in need.
+Sani was born in Dhading but was orphaned when she was only four, so Aishworya was her home for many years.
+Sani’s very good in school, likes to play badminton, and wants to be a social worker so she can help people in need.
+She’s still in education but her older brother Biru is working in Dubai so he supports her now.
+He used to live with us too!

 Dilip